jonashdown/Blog/articles/automating-my-blog.md

 Any generated images can use the github raw urls, so a bit of `sed` magic will convert the local urls that mermaid generates into a full url.
 N.b to take advantage of Github as a hosting service, the repo will have to be set as public otherwise, there will be a need to play with tokens and their expiry.
 I will write about how the repo is secured in another post.

-I eill also need ot consider how the generated images are added to the repo.
+I will also need ot consider how the generated images are added to the repo.